signalfx/gdi-specification/specification/repository.md

   - MUST have getting started information in `README.md`
   - MUST have troubleshooting information in `README.md`
   - MUST have license information in `README.md`
-- MUST NOT have a `RELEASING.md` file or any release process documentation
 - MAY have a `RELEASING.md` file that documents the release process, but this file MUST NOT document private processes.
 For projects that use private release jobs, the `RELEASING.md` file may be absent or just contain the following note: